tel-le/LearnWebhookTest/README.md

 # LearnWebhookTest

-A practice on how to setup a webhook for a Github repository.
+An exercise from Microsoft Learn (Azure) on how to setup a webhook for a Github repository.